Recovery from Linear Measurements with Complexity-Matching Universal Signal Estimation: Introduction

 In certain cases, one might not be certain about the structure or statistics of the source prior to recovery.
 Uncertainty about such structure may result in a sub-optimal choice of the sparsifying transform $W$, yielding a coefficient vector $\theta$ that requires more measurements to achieve reasonable estimation quality; uncertainty about the statistics of the source will make it difficult to select a prior or model for Bayesian algorithms.
-Thus, it would be desirable to formulate algorithms to estimate $x$ that are agnostic to the particular statistics of the signal.
-Therefore, we shift our focus from the standard sparsity or compressibility priors to {\em universal} priors~\cite{LZ77,Rissanen1983}.
+Thus, it would be desirable to formulate algorithms to estimate $x$ that are more agnostic to the particular statistics of the signal.
+Therefore, we shift our focus from the standard sparsity or compressibility priors to {\em universal} priors~\cite{LZ77,Rissanen1983,Ramirez2010}.
 Such concepts have been previously leveraged in the Kolmogorov sampler universal denoising algorithm~\cite{DonohoKolmogorov}, which minimizes Kolmogorov complexity~\cite{Chaitin1966,Solomonoff1964,Kolmogorov1965,LiVitanyi2008,JalaliMaleki2011,JalaliMalekiRichB2014,BaronFinland2011,BaronDuarteAllerton2011}.
-Related approaches based on minimum description length (MDL)~\cite{Rissanen1978,schwarz1978estimating,Wallace1968} minimize the complexity of the estimated signal with respect to some class of parametric sources.
+Related approaches based on minimum description length (MDL)~\cite{Rissanen1978,schwarz1978estimating,Wallace1968,BRY98} minimize the complexity of the estimated signal with respect to (w.r.t.) some class of sources.

-Unfortunately, MDL can provide a suitable algorithmic recovery framework primarily for parametric sources~\cite{BRY98}.
-Alternative approaches for non-parametric sources based on Kolmogorov complexity are not computable in practice~\cite{Cover06,LiVitanyi2008}.
-To address this computational problem, we confine our attention to stationary ergodic sources and develop an algorithmic framework for universal signal estimation in CS systems, which can be applied to general linear inverse problems where more measurements might be needed.
+Approaches for non-parametric sources based on Kolmogorov complexity are not computable in practice~\cite{Cover06,LiVitanyi2008}.
+To address this computational problem, we confine our attention to the class of stationary ergodic sources and develop an algorithmic framework for {\em universal} signal estimation in CS systems that will approach the MMSE as closely as possible for the class of stationary ergodic sources.
+Our framework can be applied to general linear inverse problems where more measurements might be needed.
 Our framework leverages the fact that for stationary ergodic sources, both the per-symbol empirical entropy and Kolmogorov complexity converge asymptotically almost surely to the entropy rate of the source~\cite{Cover06}.
 We aim to minimize the empirical entropy; our minimization is regularized by introducing a log likelihood for the noise model, which is equivalent to the standard least squares under additive white Gaussian noise.
 Other noise distributions are readily supported.